Alphabetical list:

 Acute prostatitis - treatment

 Antibiotics are the first line of treatment in acute prostatitis.
 Antibiotics usually resolve acute prostatitis infections in a very short time.
-Appropriate antibiotics should be used, based on the microbe causing the infection.
-Some antibiotics have very poor penetration of the prostatic capsule, others, such as Ciprofloxacin, Co-trimoxazole and tetracyclines penetrate well.
-In acute prostatitis, penetration of the prostate is not as important as for category II because the intense inflammation disrupts the prostate-blood barrier.
-It is more important ...Section: Prostatitis
+Appropriate antibiotics should be used, ...Section: Prostatitis

 Other articles from the section: Prostatitis